grimaldello/the-crims-italian-bot-v2/README.md

 - **Anti-logging mechanism** in order to emulate mouse click and movement (the previous bot lack of this).
 It can be surely improved, but the basics are in.
 - **Added start menu** for selecting the bot action to perform
 - (For developers) **Typescript** as programming language in order to have better code organization

+# Do you wanna chat with me or other contributors?
+For discussion not related to the development of the bot, please join this discord server: [Discord Server](https://discord.gg/4WzCZCcK)

 # First thing first
 I have made this bot on my free time.